felixvf/gradle-android-mirah-plugin/README.md

 subclass in order to support versions of Android prior to 5.0.
 You may still wish to use ProGuard for your production build.

-Using MultiDex with Scala is no different than with a normal Java application.
+Using MultiDex with Mirah is no different than with a normal Java application.
 See the [Android Documentation](https://developer.android.com/tools/building/multidex.html) and [MultiDex author's Documentation](https://github.com/casidiablo/multidex) for details.